anukulkarni9/anukulkarni9/README.md

 Currently I am:

-Enjoying the summer sun 🌞
+Enjoying the summer sun 🌞 <br />
-Studying Master's of Mathematics in Computer Engineering at the University of Waterloo Exploring new places!
+Studying Master's of Mathematics in Computer Engineering at the University of Waterloo <br />
+Exploring new places! <br />

 Previously I was:

-Working full time @HP Inc as a Software Developer 👩🏻‍💻 Interning @HP Inc as a Software Developer 👩🏻‍💻
+Working full time @HP Inc as a Software Developer 👩🏻‍💻 <br />
+Interning @HP Inc as a Software Developer 👩🏻‍💻<br />

 Hit Me Up 💫
 If you’re interested in hearing more about any of the above shoot me an email. ✌🏼